dalmo1991/superflexPy/doc/popular_models.rst

    & \quad E=0 \\

-Note that this solution is not smooth and the resulting sharp threshold can cause some computational problems.
+Note that this solution is not smooth and the resulting sharp threshold can cause problematic discontinuities in the model behavior.
 A smooth version of this equation is given by

 .. math::
    & \overline{S} = \frac{S_{\textrm{UR}}}{S_{\textrm{max}}} \\